| Internet-Draft | Media Access Control (MAC) Addresses in | October 2025 |

 | Decimal | Description | References |

-| TBD0 | id-mod-mac-address-other-name-2025 | This doc |
+| TBD0 | id-mod-mac-address-other-name-2025 | This document |

-IANA is requested to make the following assignment in the “SMI Security for PKIX Other Name Forms” (1.3.6.1.5.5.7.8) registry
+IANA is requested to make the following assignment in the “SMI Security for PKIX Other Name Forms” (1.3.6.1.5.5.7.8) registry:¶

 | Decimal | Description | References |

-| TBD1 | id-on-MACAddress | THis doc |
+| TBD1 | id-on-MACAddress | This document |

-This Appendix contains the ASN.1 Module for the MAC Address; it follows the conventions established by [RFC5912].
+This Appendix contains the ASN.1 Module for the MAC Address; it follows the conventions established by [RFC5912].¶

 MACAddressOtherName-2025